-Verizon's Samsung Galaxy Camera being hit with software updateAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's Samsung Galaxy Camera being hit with software updateAlex Wagner - Editorial Director of News and Content

 It's always exciting to see a "Update Available" notification pop up on your mobile device because it means that you're about to be on the receiving end of some fixes, improvements, new features or a mixture of the three.
 It looks like owners of Verizon's Samsung Galaxy Camera are experiencing that excitement today, as Droid-Life notes that a new update has started hitting owners of Big Red's connected shooter.